Calvin-Truong/BMI_Calculator/README.md

 # BMI_Calculator
-Implemented C# to create a body mass index calculator which stores the user's String inputs, convert the string into an integer and compute the final result.
+•	Engineered a body mass index (BMI) calculator that allow user to input data to calculate and display the BMI score
-Used Windows Form Application to design the layout of the calculator.
+•	Utilized Windows Form Application on Visual Studio with C# to customize a layout design of the BMI calculator
+•	Secured the code by adding error message box for invalid integers(negative numbers, letters, and double numbers)